Things to Do in Yangon, Myanmar | Yangon Travel Guide

 1. Monks taking alms

 Early in the morning, you may see a procession of monks walking through the neighborhoods, taking alms from locals.
+The neighborhoods take care of the monks by giving them food in exchange for blessings.

 2. Eat Pe Byeok

 Pe Byeok is a traditional Burmese breakfast of seasoned lentil beans with a slice of naan bread.
+It’s simple but very tasty.
+You can find this pre-made in grocery stores or occasionally on restaurant or hotel menus.

 3. Catch the Local Bus